Primetime Emmy Awards: Rules

 Entries must be submitted by the end of April, even if a show is not scheduled to originally air until the following month when the eligibility period ends in May.
 Most award categories also require entries to include DVDs or tape masters of the show.
 For most series categories, any six episodes that originally aired during the eligibility period must be submitted (programs that were cancelled before airing their sixth episode are thus ineligible).
 For most individual achievement categories, only one episode is required to be submitted; if an episode is a two-parter, both parts may be included on the submitted DVD.

 Ballots to select the nominations are sent to Academy members in June.
 For most categories, members from each of the branches vote to determine the nominees only in their respective categories (i.e. writers vote for writing awards, actors vote for acting awards).
 As of July 1, 2021, the various TV industry professions were sorted into 29 Peer Groups.
-All 16,000 members can vote for nominations in the 14 best program categories (including: Drama Series, Comedy Series, Limited Series, Television Movie, Variety Talk Series, Variety Sketch Series, Competition, and Short Form Series).
+All 16,000 members can vote for nominations in the 14 best program categories (including: Drama Series, Comedy Series, Limited Series, Television Movies, Variety Talk Series, Variety Sketch Series, Competition, and Short Form Series).
 The final voting poll to determine the winners is held in August, and is done by judging panels.
 In June, the academy solicits volunteers among its active members to serve on these panels.
 All active members may serve on the program panels; otherwise they are restricted to those categories within their own branch.